SIP trunking

 ---|---|---|---|---|

-Static | Requires manual configuration of the trunk settings such as IP address and port number | Uses IP-based authentication where Infobip trusts traffic from your declared IP addresses | Changes to your or our IP addresses require manual configuration updates | Relies on IP-based authentication |
+INFOBIP | Connect to your own on-premise or cloud hosted PBX or SBC | Static | Requires manual configuration of the trunk settings such as IP addresses, port number, codecs and DTMF/Fax transcoding | Uses IP-based authentication where Infobip trusts traffic from your declared IP addresses |

-Registered (Coming soon) | Configured dynamically through the registration process between your PBX/SBC and our servers | Uses username and password authentication to validate the PBX/SBC's identity | Only changes to our IP address may require reconfiguration on your SBC/PBX | Additional layer of security through the enforcement of username and password |
+Registered | Configured dynamically through the registration process between your PBX/SBC and our servers.
+Requires manual configuration of the trunk settings codecs and DTMF/Fax transcoding | Uses username and password authentication to validate the PBX/SBC's identity | ||

 SIP trunk channels and related billing plans